Feelings Fuel Behaviors

 Where do I start?

 Kimochis has Educator’s Tool Kits, curriculum, and workshops for classrooms and mental health professionals.
-There are kits and characters and videos for parents.
-Check out Getting Started for a quick run-down to help you decide where to begin.
+There are also kits and characters and videos for parents.

 Whether you are using them at home, in the classroom, or in a professional mental health setting, Kimochis give you the communication tools for building emotional vocabulary, practicing basic communication skills, and developing empathy and resilience—key ingredients for emotional intelligence and success in all aspects of life.
 Kimochis are so much more than just another cute, soft, plush toy.